 - Knockdowns in the parking lot.

-Below, our personal injury lawyers discuss the following frequently asked questions about restaurant accident injury lawsuits:
+Below, our California personal injury lawyers discuss the following frequently asked questions about restaurant accident injury lawsuits:

 - 1. Can I file a personal injury lawsuit for an injury in a restaurant?

-- 2. What damages can I sue for if I am injured in a restaurant?
+- 2. What damages can I recover if I am injured in a restaurant?

 - 3. Who can I sue if I am injured in a restaurant in California?